RoaringCow/RsBoy/README.md

 # RsBoy
-Gameboy emulator that WILL be written rust
+Gameboy emulator that is written rust